Edward Hallowell (psychiatrist): Education and career

 In 2018, he said, "prisons are full of people with undiagnosed ADHD, as are the lines of the unemployed, the marginalized, the addicted and the depressed.
 ADHD can ruin a person's life, or hold them back from ever reaching their full potential".
 A study conducted in 2018 found that 25% of the prison population had undiagnosed ADHD.

 Hallowell supports the official and updated definition of ADHD developed by the DSM-5 Task Force.
 ADHD does not always include hyperactivity, and Hallowell says that this type, known as ADHD Inattentive Type, occurs frequently in women.
 In 2020, Hallowell said that the term Attention Deficit Hyperactivity Disorder is a horrible term, and that "individuals with ADHD don't have a deficiency of attention, but an abundance of it."
 Hallowell claims that ADHD does not always include hyperactivity but can include an inability to follow through on assignments at work or at school, misplacing things, avoiding tasks or getting distracted easily.
 Hallowell also believes that hyperactivity can be a misleading symptom and can lead to individuals going undiagnosed in some cases.
 Hallowell has described the ADHD brain as a Ferrari engine with bicycle brakes.

 Hallowell and Ratey created a new term, VAST (Variable Attention Stimulus Trait), to describe ADHD more effectively, and wrote about this extensively in their new book, published in January 2021.
 VAST derives from the fact that people with ADHD are drawn to high stimulation situations and their attention varies based on the level of stimulation within the situation.
 Hallowell also created the term sensitive euphoria: when individuals with ADHD are criticized or rejected, they typically wilt, while forms of encouragement and recognition help them immensely.

 Hallowell has written over 20 books on ADHD and other psychological topics, writes a monthly blog about the topic and is a regular contributor to ADDitude Magazine.
 He also serves on the ADHD Medical Review Panel for ADDitude.
 In 2018, he was awarded the National Alliance on Mental Illness' Leader of Mental Health Awareness Award.
 Hallowell has been a podcast host since 2015.
 In October 2020, he began posting educational videos on TikTok.

-In May 2015 Hallowell asserted that "The people who colonized this country were loaded with the ADHD genes, hence our current gene pool is well stocked with ADHD.
-It has driven our greatest successes–but is also why we are such a violent nation.
+According to Sophie McBain in a New Statesman article in 2022, Hallowell was part of a small circle of professionals, drug companies and advocacy groups who pushed for a loosening of the diagnostic criteria, fuelling a precipitous rise in ADHD diagnosis rates in the US.
+Indeed, by 2013, one in five boys in US high schools were considered to have it, with the majority receiving medication.

+In October 2024, Hallowell was admonished by the Massachusetts Board of Registration in Medicine for making sexually inappropriate remarks towards a patient and his partner.
+Hallowell himself "admitted in a Consent Order that he directed two sexually inappropriate comments towards a patient and his partner.
+These comments were unrelated to treatment and shocked and offended the patient and his partner".